nogibjj/Keon_individualproject_1/README.md

 ## Purpose

-The purpose of this project is using Pandas to load a dataframe.
+The purpose of this project is using Github workflow Pandas to load a dataframe.
 I used a `pd.DataFrame` as a sample data and test its descriptions using the function `pandas_descriptive_stats_*()`.
 The visualization on a scatter plot.

 ## Jupyter Notebook